The orign of the project

 We’ve included a dozen games and activities in our book.
 They can either be done during your visit to the Louvre or at home.

 The goal is to let your kids express their creativity and their artistic side!
 You might be surprised by what they see in a painting and how they’ve portrayed their emotions.
 It is great fun.

 There are 20 drawings needing colouring, memory games, charades and word games like “find the hidden word”, everything they need to learn new things while having fun.

 The making of this book

 This book was made and printed in France.
-It was designed with children aged 6 to 12 in mind so we chose a metal binding for our bookas kids that aged are not famous for being gentle…
+It was designed with children aged 6 to 12 in mind so we chose a binding which can survive being used by little monsters, not famous for being gentle…

 The book is the size of an A5 piece of paper, we think it is a gret format for kids to use and it is easy to store at home if they want to keep it with their other books.